 GLOs can be used in all types of claims and allow the court to group and hear together cases which raise one or more common issues.
 A group register is created (which is available for inspection on request) on which details of the issues in the GLO and the cases which are being managed together under the GLO are entered.
 The court responsible for the register -the managing court -may also order that all cases commenced in England and Wales which include one or more of the common issues be entered on the register so that the decision on the relevant common issue will also bind the parties to that new claim.

 There is no formal requirement for standing under the general collective redress mechanisms, it is enough that the claimants have normal legal capacity.
-However, under CPR 19.6 a representative claimant is required to have the 'same interest' in the claim as those represented.
-Ultimately, whether or not a party may act as a representative is at the discretion of the court.
+However, under CPR 19.6 a representative claimant is required to have the 'same interest' in the claim as those represented - not strictly a `standing` requirement although ultimately the continuing admissibility of the representative claim will depend on the representative fulfilling the CPR 19.6 criteria.
+Eventually, whether or not a party may act as a representative is at the discretion of the court.

 For claims against competition law infringements in the Competition Appeal Tribunal ('CAT'), the collective proceedings order allows injunctive and compensatory collective redress — both on an 'opt-in' and on an 'opt-out' basis at the discretion of the Tribunal.